-We must come together to fight COVID or: Department of Health Director Sue Starkey
+We must come together to fight COVID

 To the Editor:

 As this is being written prior to Tuesday's election, these thoughts are not in response to that outcome.
 Because politics has nothing to do with our response to the worldwide pandemic that is becoming more real in our surrounding towns of Killingly, Woodstock, Plainfield, and due north in Webster.